Frontotemporal Dementia

 Primary Progressive Aphasia (PPA) : There are two types.

 Semantic variant: The patient can present with memory loss, trouble with language and communication, behavioral changes, irritability, trouble sleeping, depression, difficulty with the meaning of words, and emotional withdrawal.
-They often present with compulsive behaviors and selective eating.
+They often present with compulsive behaviors and selective eating (Also Read: What To Do When Elderly Parent Stops Eating).

 Non-fluent variant: Patients may show difficulty with speaking.
 Grammar is misused and speech sounds are distorted.
 The patients are often confused by long sentences.